Capevace/beer-robot/README.md

 # Robot that opens beer (using [UR5e](https://www.universal-robots.com/products/ur5-robot/))

-> Source code for making a Universal Robot 5 open beer  – a project at Leuphana University
+> Source code for making a Universal Robot 5 open beer  – a fun project I worked on at Leuphana University

 ## Demo